Marx: Geneseo High School honors its veterans with a tribute wall

 Geneseo High School’s latest project — its Veterans and Active Military tribute wall and kiosk — is something everyone can admire and appreciate.
 A display typical of any project brought to life by Geneseo High School, done with class, dignity and pride.

-The idea for the project, first mentioned in September of 2020 by Geneseo schools’ superintendent Adam Brumbaugh, was run with by a bevy of well-minded individuals.
+The idea for the project, first mentioned in September of 2020 by Geneseo schools’ Superintendent Adam Brumbaugh, was run with by a bevy of well-minded individuals.
 Travis Mackey, principal at Geneseo High School, administrative assistant Alys DeReu, athletic director Joe Nichols, a host of information gatherers and the good folks at Springfield Armory, brought the project home — despite the pandemic — in November of 2020.

 “It’s the “Disney Way,’’ celebrating heritage and continuing to invest in the future,’’ said Mackey, one of life’s truly good souls.
 “It was a project everyone got behind.’’